 1.000.000.000.000一兆ichi-chō

-In the West, number groupings are usually in millions (1 million), while in Japanese and Chinese they tend to be in myriads (10,000).
-It seems easy at first, but things get complicated when the numbers get larger, and we realize that 1,500,000 is just 150万.
+Number groupings in the West are usually in millions (1 million) while in Japanese and Chinese they are usually in myriads (10,000).
+It seems easy, but things get complicated when the numbers get larger and we realize that 1,500,000 is just 150万.

-This can be confusing, but we need to keep in mind that the ideogram 万 represents the 4 digits of zero.
-A similar thing happens with the other ideograms.
+This can confuse the mind, but we need to keep in mind that the ideogram 万 represents 4 digits of zero.
+Something similar happens with other ideograms.
 So be careful not to get confused when mixing Roman numbers with numbers in ideograms.
 Below we will provide more examples of large numbers and mixed numbers.

 NumbersKanjiRomaji